xy6g13/equinox_working/.ipynb_checkpoints/README-checkpoint.md

 # equinox mit
 Contains code that process mitgcm output for the EQUINOx project (and something else)

+- Geostrophy_assessment: To examine the validity of geostrophic balance.
+Momentum balances are also assessed.

+- Lag_vs_Eul_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.

 - sandbox/ : Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); first trials with xmitgcm, basic stuff

+- GRL_LLC4320_Drifter_2019: Figures in Yu et al. 2019

-- OSMOSIS/ : LLC4320 output at the OSMOSIS region (data from Z.E.) to test KE exchanges and PV budget
+- KE_LLC4320/: LLC4320 output over the OSMOSIS region (from Z. Erickson) to assess KE exchanges and to test some of my ideas to work in future.

 - doc/ : conda and git info